syncfusion-content/maui-docs/MAUI/Themes/Themes.md

 #### Automatic merging

-When using more number of Syncfusion controls in an application, to make the process easier for merging the control style dictionaries of the controls, the `SyncfusionThemeResourceDictionary` class has been provided for automatic merging.
+When using more number of Syncfusion controls in an application, to make the process easier for merging the control style dictionaries of the controls, the `SyncfusionThemeDictionary` class has been provided for automatic merging.

 {% highlight xaml %}